abpoll/j40_gc/README.md

 This experiment was designed and run on an Ubuntu 22.04.4 LTS (GNU/Linux 5.15.0-102-generic x86_64) machine with mamba version 1.4.2.

 This experiment was successfully reproduced on the same machine by Alexis Hudes on September 11, 2024.
+An earlier version of this experiment was successfully reproduced on a macOS Sonoma 14.2.1 with mamba version 1.5.8 by Prabhat Hegde on May 20, 2024.

 Please contact Adam Pollack at adam.b.pollack@dartmouth.edu if you have any issues following these instructions.